rawitat/gtypist_lessons/programming_quotes.typ

  :human need.
 As long as some people feel happy using Ruby, that's :enough of a reason for another language.

+I:Anonymous
+S:It you put 100 million monkeys to hammer away at keyboards for 100 million :years, one of them will write a C program.
+The rest will write Perl.

+I:Anonymous
+S:If Python is executable pseudocode, then Perl is executable line noise.

+I:Rasmus Lerdorf
+S:I'm not a real programmer.
+I throw together things until it works then
+ :I move on.
+The real programmers will say: "yeah it works but you're leaking :memory everywhere.
+Perhaps we should fix that".
+I'll just restart Apache :every 10 requests.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU